owainlewis/prototype/README.md

 # Prototype

+Prototype is a tool for auto generating domain models.
+The idea is to generate domain models in multiple languages (Scala, Java, Ruby, Python) from a single typed schema.

 ## Status (Alpha) Compiler is working

 Prototype is a sketch for a simple polyglot format for defining and generating models for